 Support is primarily focussed on enhancing our research and policy work across our thematic areas to better social equity, governance and climate mitigation in the infrastructure sector.
-Company support could also further the work of our Africa Catalyst programme, helping engineering interns in low-income countries enter the job market.
+Company support could also further the work helping engineering graduates in sub-Saharan Africa enter the job market.
 We will acknowledge your support in various ways across our communications tools.

 Please email Charlotte Broyd to discuss the options for how we can work together.

 As an individual there are several ways that you can support our work:

 If you are a UK tax payer please also complete the Gift Aid form to allow us to claim more on your donation.